 Our curriculum coverage is highlighted through the following knowledge progression documents.

 Each year group chooses how, and when, to teach these objectives, delivering them through the following engaging topic maps.

 We believe that children should have an enriching curriculum that goes beyond the expectations of the National Curriculum.
 Please see our Enrichment and Extension opportunities for pupils here.

 How do assess the impact our curriculum?

-At Ashford St Mary’s CEP School we have a rigorous monitoring and evaluation schedule, which ensures that all staff are involved in reviewing the impact that our curriculum is having on our children.
-Through drop ins, observations, book reviews and pupil voice leaders ascertain the strengths in pupil’s knowledge and understanding; the strengths in teaching and identify next step development areas.
+At Ashford St Mary’s CEP School we have a rigorous monitoring and evaluation schedule, which ensures that all staff are involved in reviewing the impact that the curriculum is having on our children.
+Through drop ins, observations, book reviews and pupil voice, leaders ascertain the strengths in pupil’s knowledge and understanding; the strengths in teaching and identify next step development areas.
 Learning walks allow teachers to identify where staff CPD has had an impact and where further training and support is required.
 Class teachers evaluate each topic to ensure appropriate curriculum coverage and relevance to our school community.

 Learning is measured through our implementation of Solo Taxonomy, which enables us to assess student’s learning in terms of quality and depth.
 Through reflective assessment for learning, pupils and teachers can discuss the content of the learning; the depth of the learning and the application of knowledge and skills.
 This approach puts children at the heart of the assessment process and makes it unique to the individual.